 Finance at VSB is a community of exceptional thought leaders with a reputation for high-quality research, curricular innovation, and nationally-recognized technological resources.
 Finance faculty collaborate with academic colleagues, students, alumni, and corporate partners to ensure a dynamic and business-relevant learning environment.

-VSB Finance faculty publish in journals including the Journal of Finance, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Corporate Finance, Journal of Banking and Finance, Journal of Futures Markets, Journal of International Money and Finance, Journal of Portfolio Management, Financial Analysts Journal, as well as other leading journals.
+VSB Finance faculty publish in journals including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Management Science, Real Estate Economics, Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Money Credit and Banking, Review of Finance, Journal of Banking and Finance, as well as other leading journals.

 Finance faculty frequently turn to corporate partners—including Goldman Sachs and Merrill Lynch—and even take site visits to their offices—to receive direct feedback on the efficacy of VSB finance curricula and real-time suggestions for improvement.
 As such, VSB finance courses are agile and reflect content that is relevant to the industry—day by day, and week by week.